Kermit-UGent/ModSim/src/project/project.md

 ## Assignment

 This project aims to apply the principles of the course Modelling and Simulation to a *small*, self-contained example related to bioscience engineering.
-To this end, you can draw inspiration from our abstracts.
-You must work on your project in the Pluto notebook environment.
+To this end, you can draw inspiration from one of our abstracts.
+You must work on your project in the Pluto notebook environment in the provided template (Dutch or English).

-Your project must be of a maximum length of **eight pages when printed**.
+Your project must be of a maximum length of **eight to ten pages when printed**.
 Your project contains the following:
 - [ ] an abstract with context, why it is relevant, a summary of what you have done and a conclusion
-- [ ] a dynamical model (based on ODEs or similar models such as a Markov Chain)
+- [ ] a model based on differential equations or a probabilistic model (a stochastic program)
 - [ ] a clear outline of the variables and parameters
-- [ ] it has some aspect of either process optimization (so you use optimization to improve a parameter, input or decision) or calibration (you tweak a parameter based on sampling or optimization)
+- [ ] it has some aspect of either process optimization (so you use optimization to improve a parameter, input or decision), calibration (you tweak a parameter based on sampling or optimization) or gains some deeper insight in the system (e.g., how inputs influence the output).
 - [ ] you use some form of uncertainty assessment, sensitivity analysis or some other stochastic component

 These aspects can be extended or limited, as you choose.
 For example, you use your model for some process optimization via an optimizer but you can also tune a parameter by hand.

-You must submit the project as a PDF, HTML, and Julia (.jl) file through UFORA.
-Between submitting and the final exam, you will be asked to evaluate three other projects in a (limited) manner.
+You must submit the project as a PDF, HTML, and Julia (.jl) file through UFORA **by 9 May**.

 Each project should also end with a small attribution who did what parts according to the [CRediT](https://en.wikipedia.org/wiki/Contributor_Roles_Taxonomy) (Contribution Roles Taxonomy) classification.
 For example: